DylanCore13/ticket-lifecycle/README.md

 </p>

-<h3>Step 2: Assignment and Communication</h3>

-- Sign in to osTicket as an Agent
-  - We created jane.doe in the previous tutorial; log in with those credentials.
+- Sign in to osTicket as an Agent, remember we created jane.doe in the previous tutorial; log in with those credentials

-  - Select the ticket we created in Step 1.
+  Select the ticket we created with Karen.

 <p align="center">